• About

 • In a bowl, mix the salt, sugar, garlic cloves, and chili pepper.
 Add this mixture to the sliced cucumbers.

-• Boil the water.
-Add the boiling water to the sliced cucumbers.
-Add the vinegar.
+• Add the boiling water and vinegar to the sliced cucumbers.

 • Mix well.
 Cover and place in the fridge.
 The cucumbers are ready to eat after 3 hours.